BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 Reads are output as `.fastq` files containing 4000 reads and quality data per file.
 Sequences contain a `@` followed by a header then sequence.
 This is separated from quality data by `+`.

-(_Optional_) If you want to you can watch in real time how many sequences are being written you can change to the directory where your fastq files are being written (/pass):
+(_Optional_) If you to watch in real time how many sequences are being written you can change to the directory where your fastq files are being written (/pass) and enter the bash one-liner:

 ```